prestoncraw/Chattanooga-Unite/README.md

-# Chattanooga Unite / Senior Capstone Project!
+# Chattanooga Unite / Senior Capstone Project

 This project is focused on rebranding the Chattanooga area Veterans Resource Center's [existing website](https://setnvets.org) as well adding additional functionality to the website.